SmalkiGroove/heroes-expansion/doc/HEROES.md

 __VLADIMIR :__
 Shroud of Fear - Deathknight

-• Hero's army gain Attack when an ennemy stack is killed.
+• Hero's army gain bonus Attack when an enemy stack is killed.
 The amount is 1 per 3 levels of the hero per killed stack.
 This bonus lasts until the end of combat.
 • At the start of combat, the hero spawns an enemy Skeleton and immediately destroys it.
+• Each level up grants the hero additional movement points (50 per level).

 Starting Skills
 • Necromancy